docpad-archive/documentation/01-start/04-deploy.html.md

 If you're also wanting to use custom domains for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:

-1. Ping your server (e.g., `ping balupton.herokuapp.com`)

-1. Grab the IP address from the output

 1. Login to your domain's DNS manager

-1. Create an A Record for your domain pointing to that IP address
+1. Create an C Record for your domain pointing to your app url (e.g., `ping balupton.herokuapp.com`)